Coffee certification today – What do they mean?

-Direct Trade is used exclusively for specialty coffees, this is how we source “specialty coffee” ranges.
+Direct Trade is used exclusively for Specialty coffees, this is how we source our “Specialty coffee” ranges.

 Mainly used by coffee roasters, Direct Trade is a real relationship between the producer and the buyer.
-Supply is building by a direct relationship with farmers.
-It is a fairer alternative of Fair Trade.
-This type of relationship establishes a real ethic in business that are mutually beneficial.
-They are more transparent and respectful.
+It is a fairer alternative of Fair Trade, Why?
+This type of relationship establishes a real ethic in business that are mutually beneficial, there is more transparency and respect.

 paying a higher price to farmers